simp/simp-doc/docs/security_mapping/components/simp/centralized_management_of_planned_audit_record_content/control.rst

 SIMP centrally controls what audit events are recorded on the clients.
-The SIMP module controls which of the those events are sent to local :term:`syslog` daemon so that they may be forwarded to a central syslog server.
-The following list contains the conditions to be met for the SIMP logs to be sent to syslog.
+The SIMP module controls which of the those events are sent to local :term:`syslog` daemon so that they may be optionally forwarded to a central syslog server.
+The following orthogonal list contains the conditions to be met for the SIMP logs to be sent to syslog.

 - $programname == 'sudosh'
 - $programname =='yum'